AST OPTIMA package

 Iridium's GMDSS service is bringing many new capabilities to the maritime industry, including extending this critical service to the growing number of ships in the waters of the Arctic and Antarctica, otherwise known as Sea Area A4.
 The new Iridium GMDSS terminals will combine the key three GMDSS services - distress alert, distress voice and Maritime Safety Information – all in one truly global compact terminal.
 These terminals can provide both normal and emergency communications, including Ship Security Alert System (SSAS), Anti-Piracy/Citadel Communications, and Long-Range Identification and Tracking (LRIT).
 All of this will be provided in a cost-effective way, making the terminals more affordable for all sizes of vessels, including those that are not required to be GMDSS equipped, such as smaller fishing boats and yachts, but want to take advantage of this invaluable service.

-"This is a monumental achievement for Iridium, and one that took years of hard work and dedication.
+"This is a monumental achievement for Iridium and one that took years of hard work and dedication.
 The maritime industry is recognizing that our network possesses the unique ability to make GMDSS an even more robust system and extend its coverage to the entire planet," said Iridium CEO, Matt Desch.
 "We are dedicated to keep finding innovative new ways to facilitate safer marine travel."

 Iridium formally began the process to become a recognized GMDSS satellite service provider in 2013, with recognition of the Iridium network meeting all criteria required by the IMO's MSC in May of 2018.
-In April of 2019, Iridium announced the signing of a Public Services Agreement with IMSO, which details the conditions for IMSO to act as regulator and maintain oversight of Iridium's GMDSS services.
-This was followed by two additional announcements, one unveiling the first ever Iridium GMDSS terminal, and the second announcing the initial seven GMDSS service providers for the Iridium network.
+In April of 2019, Iridium announced the signing of a Public Services Agreement with IMSO, which details the conditions for IMSO to act as a regulator and maintain oversight of Iridium's GMDSS services.
+This was followed by two additional announcements, one unveiling the first-ever Iridium GMDSS terminal, and the second announcing the initial seven GMDSS service providers for the Iridium network.
 Iridium now continues to work with its partners around the world towards rolling out its truly global GMDSS service throughout the first half of 2020.

 In December 2019 Iridium announced AST as a service launch partner for GMDSS, with the new service planned to go live in the first half of 2020.